 “We bring you real Spanish conversations on real-life topics, making you totally confident with your Spanish.”

 However, in the intermediate and advanced levels, it’s 100% in Spanish and there’s no short review.
-Apart from the audio they also provided worksheets (which you have to pay) that consists of the full transcripts, translations, grammar notes, exercises, etc.
+Apart from the audio they also provided worksheets (which you have to pay) that consist of the full transcripts, translations, grammar notes, exercises, etc.

-It’s said that this will benefit intermediate and advanced learners.
 Karo Martínez discusses a variety of things such as language learning in general (practical tips, study technic, methods, strategies, grammar, ways to improve your accent, etc), idioms, expressions, Spanish cultures, and so on.
 Just like NIS above you’ll learn Spanish from Spain.

 They used to categorize all the episodes they have done so far by year.
 Unfortunately, it’s not there anymore.
 Needless to say, it is as exciting as it is frustrating.